pji/thurible/README.rst

     Tell the manager to store the given `Panel` as the given name for future display.

+Some panels can be updated while they are being shown to the user.
+Those panels have specific messages the program can send to the manager:

+`log.Update(text)`
+    Tell the manager to add a new line to the `Log` panel.

 The manager can send the following message to the program:

 `Data(value)`